 Part V. Post-WWII era and the second restoration period

 Following the war, AKIHO, still headquartered in Ōdate, began anew their efforts to restore the breed.
 An offshoot organization called Akitainu Kyokai (AKIKYO) was founded in 1948 in Tokyo.
 In the early days of AKIKYO, the organizations collaborated and in the immediate aftermath of the war, AKIHO, AKIKYO and NIPPO continued their efforts to eliminate the western breed influence and restore the Akitainu.
-There were other Akitainu organizations that came and went, but the two most influential were AKIKYO and AKIHO (AKIKYO was disbanded in 2016 leaving AKIHO as the first and last remaining Akitainu organization in the country of origin).
-For decades, it was common for owners and breeders to show their dogs in the AKIHO, AKIKYO and NIPPO exhibition rings.
+There were other Akitainu organizations that came and went, but the two most influential were AKIKYO and AKIHO (AKIKYO was disbanded in 2013 leaving AKIHO as the first and last remaining Akitainu organization in the country of origin).
+For decades, it was common for owners and breeders to enter their dogs in the AKIHO, AKIKYO and NIPPO exhibition rings.
 It is in the post-WWII era when the most uninterrupted progress was made in the restoration of the Akitainu according to the Japanese vision.

 Photos of the medium-size native Japanese dogs are offerings from Nihonken Hozonkai’s photobook collection and published with their permission.

 Part VI.
 When one becomes two (or why there are two breeds)

 By the time the Akita was recognized by the AKC in 1973, the Japanese breeders and judges who visited the US in years prior, including Kongo Go’s breeder Mr. Hiraizumi, had already been warning that a split would be inevitable because the Americans continued breeding dogs that were of the transitional Akita type and not what the country of origin considered to be the Akitainu.
 The Americans, mainly those who were not of Japanese descent, preferred the transitional large dog and continued to develop what would eventually become known throughout the world as the American Akita.